Neamar/KISS/docs/_posts/2018-05-27-use-tag-bar.md

 This feature is disabled by default.

-To turn it on, navigate to `⋮, KISS Settings, User Experience, Customize tags bar`.
-Toggle `Enable tags menu` on.
+To turn it on, navigate to `⋮, KISS Settings, User Experience, Customize tags menu`.
+Toggle `Add tags in menu` on.

-Then, select `Tags to show on bar` and check all the tags you want to be able to filter on:
+Then, select `Tags to show in menu` and check all the tags you want to be able to filter on:

 ![All apps tagged Google](/screenshots/tag-bar-configure.png)